mjbondra/consolator/README.md

 #### Extensions of Console Methods

-These methods are required to post non-posting Consolator methods.
+These methods are required to post the output of non-posting Consolator methods.

 * Consolator.prototype.error(arguments)
 * Consolator.prototype.info(arguments)